 Evaluate Model

 And let’s see how the model performs.
 Two values will be returned.
-Loss (a number which represents our error, lower values are better), and accuracy.
+Loss (a number that represents our error, lower values are better), and accuracy.

 loss,accuracy = model.evaluate(test_ds, steps = validation_steps)